ADVOCACY

 Sponsor: Sen. Foreman (R-6)

-S 1011 | Winter Feeding Advisory Committees | Senate Resources and Environment
+S 1011 | Winter Feeding Advisory Committees | Passed the Senate (33-0-2) | House Resources & Conservation

 Requires Fish and Game to have at least one agricultural producer sitting on each of the Winter Feeding Advisory Committees that exist, as vacant seats will be filled after July 1, 2025.
 There are seven Fish and Game districts, but not each district has a committee.
 Each committee member should be a member of the district.